imixs/imixs-adapters/imixs-adapters-datev/README.md

 ### Grouping the Data Source

-The SeapScheduler automatically groups the data source by the attribute \_datev\_client.
-This feature is optional and used to generate seperate process instances for each DATEV client.
+The SeapScheduler automatically groups the data source by the attribute \_datev\_client\_id.
+This feature is optional and used to generate separate process instances for each DATEV client.
+If the \_datev\_client\_id it is usually hard coded in the xsl template.

+Selecting only invoices providing a \_datev\_client\_id can done by the following example query:

+	(type:"workitem" AND $modelversion:"rechnungseingang-0.0.1" AND _datev_client_id:["" TO *])

 ## Updating Invoices